Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 • Tetragon[4]: runtime security enforcement with declarative policies.

-• bcc/bpftrace: libraries and tools to write eBPF programs more easily.
+• bcc/bpftrace: libraries and tools for writing eBPF programs more accessibly.

 • Parca: continuous low-overhead profiling of production processes.